 The honest bottom line

-Survodutide is a genuinely dual-mechanism drug whose glucagon arm shows up in two ways: competitive weight loss and, more distinctively, strong Phase 2 MASH results.
+Survodutide is a genuinely dual-mechanism drug whose glucagon arm shows up in two ways: competitive weight loss and, more distinctively, strong liver-fat and MASH results — and by mid-2026 both effects had been confirmed in published Phase 3 trials, not just Phase 2.
 That combination is what makes it worth watching alongside other next-generation candidates such as oral orforglipron.
-But the honest label remains “promising Phase 2” — not approved, no long-term outcomes, and a glucagon component whose full safety picture is exactly what Phase 3 exists to establish.
+But the honest label is still “strong Phase 3 data, not yet approved” — the regulatory review and the long-term, real-world safety picture are exactly what happens next.
 For now, that is the correct and limited claim.